Port of Seattle: Port management

+The Port of Seattle is managed by a five-member Port Commission who are elected at large by the voters of King County and serve four-year terms.

 Current Port Commissioners

 Former Port Commissioners

 This list comes from a comprehensive list through 2011 and from current (2015 and beyond) events.
 Research ongoing for the rest of the names and terms.